kaaneneskpc/kaaneneskpc/README.md

 -🔭 I’m an Android Developer
 - 🌱 I’m currently learning Kotlin and Flutter
 - 👯 I’m looking to collaborate with anyone with any project
-- ⚡ Fun fact: playing football and formula 1 series
+- ⚡ Fun fact: Playing Football and Formula 1 series

 ## ✉️ Find me on: